Build File

 and**kwargs

-arguments are not permitted; instead, all the arguments must be listed explicitly.
-Instead, functions can be declared in.bzl
+arguments; all arguments must be listed explicitly. - Custom functions must be defined in

-files that must be loaded explicitly at the top of the build file.
+files and loaded explicitly at the top of the build file.

 Mini BUCK example